glennj/exercism.io/lua/word-search/README.md

 # Word Search

+Welcome to Word Search on Exercism's Lua Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 In word search puzzles you get a square of letters and have to find specific words in them.